papiodesu/leptos_book/src/ssr/24_hydration_bugs.md

 ### Not all client code can run on the server

-Imagine you happily import a dependency like 「gloo-net」 that you’ve been used to using to make requests in the browser, and use it in a 「create_resource」 in a server-rendered app.
+Imagine you happily import a dependency like "gloo-net」 that you’ve been used to using to make requests in the browser, and use it in a 「create_resource" in a server-rendered app.

 You’ll probably instantly see the dreaded message